Battle of Zhizhi

-The Battle of Zhizhi (郅支之戰) was fought in 36 BC between the Han Dynasty and the Xiongnu chieftain Zhizhi Chanyu.
+The Battle of Zhizhi (郅支之戰) was fought in 36 BC between the Han dynasty and the Xiongnu chieftain Zhizhi Chanyu.
 Zhizhi was defeated and killed.
-The battle was probably fought near Taraz on the Talas River in eastern Kazakhstan, which makes it one of the westernmost points reached by a Chinese army.
+The battle was probably fought near Talas on the Talas River on the Kazakhstan–Kyrgyzstan border, which makes it one of the westernmost points reached by a Chinese army.
 The Battle of Talas in 751 AD was fought in the same area.

 Background

 In 56 BC Zhizhi revolted against his brother.
 As his brother grew more powerful, Zhizhi retreated westward.
-About 44 BC he made a close alliance with the Kangju near Lake Balkhash.
+Around 44 BC he made a close alliance with the Kangju near Lake Balkhash.
 Later he quarrelled with the Kangju, killed several hundred of them and forced them to build him a fortress.
 The fort required 500 men and two years to build.
 It was probably located near Taraz.

 Battle

 Assembly and march of Han forces

-At approximately 36 BC, the governor of the Western Regions was Gan Yanshou.
+Around 36 BC, the governor of the Western Regions was Gan Yanshou.
 His deputy commander, Chen Tang, claimed that Zhizhi was planning to build up a great empire and proposed a pre-emptive attack.
 Gan Yanshou objected; but he soon fell ill, and while he was incapacitated Chen Tang forged an edict in Yanshou's name and mobilized the army.
 Gan Yanshou was forced to yield.
 All this was done without the Emperor's permission.
-An army of 40,000 Han and Hu troops (Hu" here is a loose term for non-Chinese) assembled.
+An army of 40,000 Han and Hu troops (Hu" is a loose term for non-Chinese) assembled.
 It marched west on both sides of the Tarim Basin, reunited near Kashgar, and moved across Kangju territory reaching the western shore of Lake Balkhash.
 At this point a party of several thousand Kangju cavalrymen, returning from a raid on Wusun, stumbled onto the rear of the Chinese army, attacked it, and made off with a large quantity of food and weapons.
 Chen Tang sent his Hu troops back and defeated the Kangju, killing 460 of them and freeing 470 Wusun captives.